 Mahogany colored caramelized onions are a wonderful sweet savory ingredient in French Onion Soup, and as a topping for ribs, brisket, caramelized onion pizza, chops, steaks, burgers, hotdogs, baked potatoes, your lover...

 As amazing as it seems, onions can be very sweet if cooked slowly.
 The process converts the natural sugars to caramel.
 Naturally, the sweeter the onion, the better the outcome.
 If they are in season, try to use Vidalias from Georgia (May and June), Walla Wallas from Washington State (June through August), Texas Sweets (April through June), Mauis from Hawaii (summer through November), Sweet Imperials from California, and OsoSweet from Chile (January through March).
 These breeds are usually 3-6% sweet and can even get up to 10% sweet.
 As a bonus, they are also lower in pyruvic acid, the stuff that gives onions bite and makes you cry when cutting them.

-If you are using regular onions, you can sweeten them with a pinch of sugar, brown sugar, honey, or even molasses.
-My editor, Allen Kelson, says "When onions are cheap, we freeze baggies of caramelized ones; they're great for moistening sandwiches and also for a gazillion other things."
+My friend, Allen Kelson, says "When onions are cheap, we freeze baggies of caramelized ones; they're great for moistening sandwiches and also for a gazillion other things."

 Caramelized Onions Recipe